 COMM 246.
 News Writing Fundamentals in the Online World.
 3 Credits.

 Professional techniques of news gathering, editing, source analysis, and information dissemination.
 Explores the potential for diverse and evolving technologies and platforms to deliver news content in a connected world.
-Prerequisites: COMM 200 or instructor consent.
-F,S.
+Prerequisite: COMM 200 or instructor consent.
+F.

 COMM 294.
 Individual Research.
 1-4 Credits.